BrittaP/rdm4CAU/IntroRDM_presentation.md

 Central Research Data Management of Kiel University

+>**Disclaimer**:Please note that you are leaving the CAU pages once you open this presentation in your brwoser.
+This presentation includes links to other third party websites and services.
+When you click on these links you will leave this presentation and will be redirected to respective another site.
+These sites are not under our control.
+>
+>RDM@CAU is not responsible for the content of linked third party websites.
+Please be aware that the security and privacy policies on these sites may be different than CAU policies, so please read third party privacy and security policies closely.
+>
+>By clicking on the CONTINUE button below, you acknowledge the above statement and will be taken to the linked site.
+If you want to remain on Klein Tools' site, select the CANCEL button.
 > To see this document as an interactive LiaScript rendered version, click on the
 > following link/badge:
 >